 Each question, in Sections 1 and 2, is worth one mark.
 Total raw marks for each section are converted to the BMAT scale, which runs from 1 (low) - 9 (high).
 Scores are reported to one decimal place.
 Typical BMAT candidates will score around 5.0, which equates to approximately half marks.
 The best candidates will score around 6.0, and a few exceptional candidates will score higher than 7.0.

-Essays from Section 3 are marked holistically and given a score from 0-5.
+Essays from Section 3 are marked for the quality of content and the quality of written English.
 Each essay is double marked.
 If the two marks are the same, or no more than one mark apart, the average of the two marks is reported.
 If there is a larger discrepancy in the marks, the essays are marked for a third time and the final mark awarded is checked by a senior member of Cambridge Assessment staff.

 BMAT Section 3 Marking Criteria: